tk382/HIPPO/README.md

 * [Mengjie Chen](http://www.mengjiechen.com) provided guidance in methodology development.
 * [Yong Peng](https://github.com/bigdataage) contributed in packaging the code to meet the Bioconductor requirements.
-* The hippo icon comes from [here](https://www.needpix.com/photo/178308/hippo-head-cartoon-cute-grey-zoo-wildlife)
+* The hippo icon is from [here](https://www.needpix.com/photo/178308/hippo-head-cartoon-cute-grey-zoo-wildlife)